iCodeOkay/SoftProjector-SDAH/README.md

 1. Select SDAH.sps that you downloaded in Step 2
 1. Complete import by clicking `Open` and then `Close`
 1. Hymns should now be available from the Songs tab

+## Support

+If there are typos or any other problems, then please create an issue in this repo.